 In the northeast corner of the park is a sizable wooded area with asphalt walking paths, and inviting bench and swing seating.
 The presence of the natural stream running along the rear portion of the park, spanned by wooden foot bridges, make this a great place to take a relaxing stroll or just commune with nature.

 Many types of wildlife have been spotted throughout this area, including deer, fox, turkey, rabbits, and others.
 Community Park is open to the public from dawn to dusk as it is with all City of St Matthews parks.

-The City of St. Matthews retains ownership of the stadium and reserved in its lease agreement to THSF the right to open the facility to City use, when not being occupied by Trinity High School or the St. Matthews Little League.
-The project will be completed in spring 2019.
+The City of St. Matthews retains ownership of the stadium and reserved in its lease agreement to Trinity High School Foundations the right to open the facility to City use, when not being occupied by Trinity High School baseball or the St. Matthews Little League.